Research Assistant Internships

 Our Research Assistant internship scheme enables LISS DTP funded students to work as Research Assistants for a period of up to 13 weeks with an academic (other than their immediate supervisor) based at King’s, Queen Mary or Imperial.
 Interns will benefit from, for example, working with a larger team of researchers, gaining academic writing practice, training in research methods, networking and dissemination, collaboration with external partners.
 Interns continue to receive their usual stipend payment for the duration of the internship and payments are extended by the relevant number of weeks at the end of the original funding end date.

 Details of internship projects are listed below.
 If you are interested in one or more of these, please get in touch with the person named as Contact.
-Please note that funding for these internships is available only for LISS DTP students.
+Please note that funding for these internships is only available to ESRC-funded LISS DTP students.
 The Contact is responsible for selecting the student to take up the internship.
 If you are selected, the you must then apply for an internship extension via the form at https://liss-dtp.ac.uk/studentships/managing-your-liss-dtp-studentship/funded-extension-schemes/ in order to show that you have obtained the agreement of your supervisor and so that the appropriate changes to your funding records can be made.

 Academic Proposals for Internships